JohnPickering/COVID19_graphs/README.md

 4. I output Rdata files for cases where the number of days is counted from the day they first exceeded 100 for a country.
 5. I output Rdata files for deaths where the number of days is counted from the day they first exceeded 10 for a country.

+Next - run and Rmd file or make your own.
+The first thing these files do is load the Rdata files just created.

 The Rmd files are examples of creating the graphs by geographical region.
 Note:
 1. I use splines with 3 knots for the smoothing (blue lines on the graphs).
 Eventually more knots may need to be added.
 2. The shaded area is the 95% confidence interval of the smoothed line.  set se = FALSE to remove.